amrox/resume/resume.md

         -   5+ million downloads
         -   \#1 grossing developer of educational games in App Store in 2012
         -   Had 4 Apps in the Top 25 Education category (grossing)
-        -   Selected as a 2011 Education App of the Year by Apple
+        -   'MindSnacks Spanish' selected as a '2011 Education App of the Year' by Apple
+		-   'Elevate' selected as 'Best iPhone App of 2014' by Apple

 *   **Laan Labs** (Philadelphia, PA)